 For example, have you identified a partner whose involvement is key to the project's success?
 If so, a letter of support or commitment would go a long way to reassuring reviewers that they are 'on board' and the project will succeed.
-Pictures can help give reviewers, who may not be familiar with your institution, programs, collections, or community, a better idea of what you're describing within your narrative.
 Vendor quotes or equipment specifications show you've done some of the legwork in getting appropriate estimates for project costs.

 We recommend that you be respectful of your reviewers' time and avoid the temptation to include hundreds of pages of extraneous material.
-Being judicious really does work to your benefit, as supporting documents can make or break an application.
+Being judicious really does work to your benefit, as supporting documents can make - or break - an application.
 Include what is important, helpful, and directly relevant to your project, and stop there.